szczyglis-dev/py-gpt/docs/source/modes.rst

 * Webpages (crawling any webpage content)
 * YouTube (transcriptions)

-You can configure data loaders in ``Settings -> Indexes / LlamaIndex -> Data loaders`` by providing list of keyword arguments for specified loaders.
+You can configure data loaders in ``Settings -> Indexes / RAG -> Data loaders`` by providing list of keyword arguments for specified loaders.
 You can also develop and provide your own custom loader and register it within the application.

 LlamaIndex is also integrated with the context database, so conversation history can be indexed and used as additional RAG context.
-File indexing and conversation-context indexing are configured separately in ``Settings -> Indexes / LlamaIndex -> File indexing`` and ``Context indexing``.
+File indexing and conversation-context indexing are configured separately in ``Settings -> Indexes / RAG -> File indexing`` and ``Context indexing``.

 Project conversations can use an isolated ``Current project`` index.
 When ``Use isolated index per project`` is enabled, project context is kept separate from the global auto-indexing targets and is updated incrementally.
 The same project index can be selected in Chat with Files, from the Files context menu, and by project-aware plugins.